elenathfgs/EPFL_ML_Poject/README.md

 ### `experiments.ipynb`
 This file contains the code of our experiments, which could reproduce the resuls shown in the report, including tables and figures.

-### `report.pdf`
-This pdf file is our final report, which exaplains our work in details.